marchock/jigsaw/README.md

 ```

-#####1. html
+#####**1. html**

-Grid elements are created inside the jigsaw element, you must define a class name for every different size
+HTML elements are created inside of the jigsaw container and every div element is assigned with a class name to identify the tile size.
+The example below displays two tile sizes "largeitem" and "smallitem"

-*HTML*
 ```
+index.html

 <div class="jigsaw">
     <div class="item largeitem"></div>
     <div class="item smallitem"></div>